percona/pxb-docs/docs/installation/yum_repo.md

-# Installing Percona XtraBackup on Red Hat Enterprise Linux and CentOS
+# Install Percona XtraBackup on Red Hat Enterprise Linux and CentOS

 Ready-to-use packages are available from the *Percona XtraBackup* software repositories and the [download page](https://www.percona.com/downloads/XtraBackup/).
 The Percona yum repository supports popular *RPM*-based operating systems, including the *Amazon